-Car sales were dismal in 2017 and they only began to rise slightly in May 2018.
-The rising cost of gas and insurance tops the reasons why people are hesitant to spend money on buying a new car.
-Most people already feel maxed out financially and car ownership feels overwhelming.
+The rising cost of gas and insurance are the top reasons why people hesitate to spend money on buying a new car.
+Most people already feel maxed out financially and car ownership may feel overwhelming.
 However, you might be paying too much as a legal driver in California.
 There may be areas where you can save money in order to invest in buying a new car this year.

 Below are all the ways you can avoid paying too much when you’re buying a car.

-Check out California’s DriveClean program which encourages people to buy hybrid or electric vehicles.
+There are many types of incentives available when you buy a new car, such as tax credits and vehicle rebates.
+Clean Vehicle Rebates (CVR) are offered at both the state and federal level.
+These rebates are a fixed amount of money you’ll receive for purchasing a clean vehicle.
+For example, California’s DriveClean program encourages people to buy hybrid or electric vehicles.
 When you visit DriveClean’s website, you can browse different models and makes to see what incentives the manufacturer is offering in your state.
 If you do not live in California, find out what incentives your state offers here.

-Maybe you’re not quite ready to let go of gas-fueled vehicles.
-If you’re buying a new car that’s not electric, there are still other incentives offered by manufacturers.
+Maybe you’re not quite ready to let go of a gas-fueled vehicle.
+There are still other incentives offered by manufacturers even if you’re not buying an electric car.
 Manufacturers rebates are cash-back amounts paid after the purchase of a vehicle.
-Just as with electric vehicles, these rebates are taxed.
-That means you’re taxed for the full sticker price of the car before the rebate is subtracted.
+These rebates are also taxed for the full sticker price of the car before the rebate is subtracted.
 This always applies in California, but not in all states.
-Still, people love getting cash back for buying something they needed anyway.
+People love getting cash back for buying something they needed anyway.
 Make sure to do your research if buying a new car is going to weigh heavily on your budget.

 Buying A New Car versus A Used Car

-Most people do not go into a dealership and pay for a new car in full.
-That means you probably have monthly car payments.
-When you’re making payments on a car, you are required to carry full Auto Insurance coverage.
+Most people do not pay for a new car in full.
+So, you’ll probably have monthly car payments.
+When you’re making payments on a car, you’re required to carry full Auto Insurance coverage.
 It makes sense that creditors expect full coverage on the vehicle when its value is at its highest.
-If you get into an accident, even in a fairly affordable car, you’d be liable to pay back $20,000 or whatever the loan payoff was the day you got into the accident.
+If you get into an accident, even in a fairly affordable car, you’d be liable to pay back whatever the loan payoff was the day you got into the accident.
 Auto Insurance will often carry most, if not all, of that debt.

 Yes, Auto Insurance is a very real cost to consider when buying a new car.
-This is especially if you are financing or leasing a vehicle.
-Car Insurance is based on the total worth of a car, so premiums can be nearly as high as the car payment itself.
-Also, if you got a huge rebate, you are still paying to insure the total worth of the car.
+This is especially true if you are financing or leasing a vehicle because Car Insurance is based on the total worth of a car.
+Also, if you got a huge rebate, you will still pay to insure the total worth of the car.

-Also, if you owe more than the market value of your car, you should make sure to buy Gap Insurance.
+Also, if you owe more than the market value of your car, you should consider buying Gap Insurance.
 Your basic Auto Insurance policy will only cover the value of the car.
-Without Gap Insurance you’ll likely owe money on top of what your policy covers if you are involved in a total-loss accident.
+Without Gap Insurance, you’ll likely owe money on top of what your policy covers if you’re involved in a total-loss accident.

-Before buying a new car, you can get a rough estimate for your monthly insurance payments by calling an insurance agent with the model and year of the car you’re interested in purchasing (and the mileage if it’s used).
+Before buying a new car, you can get a rough estimate for your monthly insurance payments by calling an insurance agent.
+Let them know the model and year of the car you’re interested in purchasing.
+You’ll also need to know the mileage of the car if it’s used.
 Get several quotes at once for free when you call a reliable Insurance Specialist at (855) 919-4247.